 "Be kind to one another, tenderhearted, forgiving one another, as God in Christ forgave you."
 (Eph 4:32)

 Ofsted 2018 said Pupils’ behaviour is exemplary.
 Consequently, there is a purposeful atmosphere where everyone strives to do his or her best.

 These values are based on the Church of England’s four cornerstones in their vision for education: wisdom, hope, community and dignity

 Our 5 distinctly Christian values form the basis of the school’s behaviour and reward procedures and are displayed prominently in the school.
 Children are taught about the Christian background to these values through class sessions and whole school collective worship.
 Ofsted 2017 said behaviour at Halam is ‘exemplary’.

-We have two year groups within each class (apart from Foundation), but this is subject to change annually, dependent on numbers of pupils in each year group.
+We have mixed year groups within each class, this is dependent on numbers of pupils in each year group.